insidewhy/action-jira-story-point-charts/readme.md

 pnpm test
 ```

-Or an end-to-end test by creating an environment file at `.env.test` such as:
+Or an end-to-end test can be run by creating an environment file at `.env.test` such as:

 ```
 INPUT_SLACK-CHANNEL=C0962KJPUPM